 A student from another institution must have earned a grade of "C" or better in all courses which he presents for transfer.
 Credit is normally awarded only for those courses equivalent to courses offered at Hampden-Sydney College.
-A transfer student must meet all of

-Hampden-Sydney's proficiency and distribution requirements, either as a result of his previous college work or after matriculation at Hampden-Sydney.
-The Registrar will review a student's transcript and advise him concerning transfer credits and the College's requirements.
+A transfer student must meet all of Hampden-Sydney's proficiency and distribution requirements, either as a result of his previous college work or after matriculation at Hampden-Sydney.
+After a student has been accepted for admission, the Registrar will evaluate the student's official transcript and award applicable credit.